 There is also data to suggest that the removal of the sex hormones leads to more pessimistic, anxious, fearful dogs that might get even more fear reactive after the procedure.

 Unfortunately, there is no one size fits all answer here.
 The truth is, it depends!

 Sex hormones play a large role in the growth and development of your dog.
 Cutting off the source of these hormones prematurely can be devastating to the long-term health of your pet.

 By waiting until your dog reaches sexual and physical maturity, you will be allowing your pet to grow and develop naturally, reducing or eliminating the consequences associated with early spays and neuters.

-So, how do you tell if your dog has reached maturity?
+How can you tell if your dog has reached maturity?

+For sexual maturity, a male dog will engage in sexual behaviors such as roaming, marking, or even mounting increasingly more often.
 We can expect male corgis to reach sexual maturity anywhere from 6-8 months of age.

 With female dogs it’s when she goes into her first heat cycle.
 Female corgis tend to come into their first heat around 9-11 months old but it can be as early as 5 months old or as late as over 1 year old.

 Physical maturity, in both males and females, is indicated by the closing of the growth plates.
 Typically it’s no longer than 18-24 months of age and can be verified by x-ray imaging done by your vet.